 The maximum people for one cable car is 6 adults.
 So if there’s just two of you, it’s likely that you’ll be taking the ride with other customers.

-At the top is a town called Monte, with beautiful scenery and romantic cafes, as well as the one and only Monte Palace Tropical Garden.
+At the top is a town called Monte which has beautiful scenery and romantic cafes, as well as the one and only Monte Palace Tropical Garden.

 There’s no better way to get down from the town of Monte than to take the traditional route in a wicker basket.